 DNB is Norway’s largest financial services group, and has a reputation as a trusted financial institution throughout the region.
-In this guest post, the DNB Data Engineering Centre of Practice team–Saleem Pothiwala, Operations Lead – Customer Insights, Jones Mabea Agwata, Software Engineer, and Bikram Rout, Data Engineer–share their best practices for harnessing the power of data for digital transformation.
+In this guest post, the DNB Data Engineering Centre of Practice team–Saleem Pothiwala, Operations Lead – Customer Insights, Jones Mabea Agwata, Software Engineer, and Bikram Rout, Data Engineer–share their data engineering best practices for harnessing the power of data for digital transformation.

 At DNB, we thrive on implementing data engineering best practices to make clean, usable and punctual data available in a reliable manner.
 We treat it as a major criterion of success for Customer Insights and Data Analytics initiatives.
 We use data to generate reports, insights, dashboards, feeds to other downstream systems and provide data to draw machine learning insights.

 The Data Engineering field can be thought of as an umbrella for BI and data warehousing that brings more elements from Software Engineering.

 We at DNB, have StreamSets under the Elastic Data Processor category.
 A Data Processor that will grow and shrink based on workload and provides us with the best EtL and ELT capabilities using the Data Collector Engine and Transformer Engine.
 Orchestrating everything using the Control Hub.

 Data engineers are given the responsibility to take account of a broad set of dependencies and requirements as they design and build their data pipelines.

 Here Are Our 13 Data Engineering Best Practices

 #1 Follow a design pattern if it exists